AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/translation-modified-topics-6234.md

 ---
 # Translate modified topics {#id16A5A0B6072}

 If you make changes in some of the topics, then those topics require re-translation.
 You can keep track of modified topics from DITA map.
 From the source language copy folder, select the DITA map file from the Map Console and select the Translation tab.
-You can see the status of each topic whether it requires re-translation or not.
+You can view the status of each topic whether it requires re-translation or not.

 Perform the following steps to send a modified topic for re-translation: